 After Stage 2, our team NimbRo is leading with 6297 points, followed by SmartBots@Ulm (3242 points) and ToBi (3198 points).

-it can recognize object which were distributed in the arena.
-It grasped
+object which were distributed in the arena.
+It grasped a drink and

-a drink and medicine from the fridge and delivered it to their
+medicine from the fridge and delivered it to their respective

-respective locations.
-While placing the beer on the couch table, it
+locations.
+While placing the beer on the couch table, it spilled it,

-spilled it, however.
-Afterwards, it found two more drinkson the dinner
+however.
+Afterwards, it found two more drinkson the dinner table and

 In the Emergency Situation test, Cosero guided a person to the exit.
 Our robot served as a butler in the Open Challenge, delivering drinks to waving persons.
 After Stage 1, NimbRo is leading with 4247 points, followed by SmartBots@Ulm (2792 points) and TOBI (2748 points).